 After Blast Cleaning.

-Blasting will remove almost all contaminates, however your part(s) will have now become covered in blasting dust.
-To remove this the part(s) are now handled WITH CLEAN GLOVES and at this point further de-gassing may be required, if not, then the part(s)are cleaned off with high pressure dry air and a further clean using a 99% pure alcohol wash.
+Blasting will remove almost all contaminates, however, your part(s) will have now become covered in blasting dust.
+To remove this the part(s) are now handled WITH CLEAN GLOVES and at this point further de-gassing may be required, if not, then the part(s)are cleaned off with high-pressure dry air and a further clean using a 99% pure alcohol wash.

 This is where skill & experience is required.
 Having the correct machinery and tools for the job is essential.
-Inexpensive (cheap) or poorly maintained plant will leave a poor and disappointing finish.
+The inexpensive (cheap) or poorly maintained plant will leave a poor and disappointing finish.
 This is true for the cheap spray guns you see on eBay etc. They do work, but the results are very poor in comparison to the professional machines.

-Having a clean and dry air supply is vital along with the best powder coating guns available, however you can have all this and more but put into the hands of an inexperienced or slapdash operator then it will all be for nothing.
+Having a clean and dry air supply is vital along with the best powder coating guns available, however, you can have all this and more but put into the hands of an inexperienced or slapdash operator then it will all be for nothing.

-Materials: (powder), their are many makers producing powders from the cheap and nasty to the expensive and best quality.
+Materials: (powder), there are many makers producing powders from the cheap and nasty to the expensive and best quality.
 A great deal of research, science and money has been expended on the best materials therefore the better powders are expensive.
 Cheap powders tend to contain inferior base fillers and are missing vital products within the mix leading to poor finish & disappointing results.

 We avoid cheap producers at all costs.
 Besides suffering from colour fade (as some are not UV stable), powdering and orange peel effect can also be a problem.
-By using products from high end producers, all the problems are avoided and this is the ethos we choose to abide by.
+By using products from high-end producers, all the problems are avoided and this is the ethos we choose to abide by.

 This is the time when all the prep work comes into play.
-The curing (cross linking of the powder and the base primer coats).
+The curing (cross-linking of the powder and the base primer coats).
 Curing time will very much depend upon the material, weight and size.
 Base primer coats should be under cured allowing for the next coat to cross bond for an excellent adhesion so as to give a long and reliable lifespan.

 Quality of Work.

-Base coat: (primer) as a matter of normal procedure.
-Each and every part(s) has an anti corrosive coating applied before the top colour coat.
+Basecoat: (primer) as a matter of normal procedure.
+Each and every part(s) has an anti-corrosive coating applied before the top colour coat.
 There are no short cuts as one coat in our way of thinking is not acceptable or reliable.
 There are however some exceptions and in some cases, depending on the material used there is no requirement for a base coat.

-Our strength is knowing that our work is carried out to the best possible standard and to this we offer in 90% of cases our unique five year no quibble anti corrosion and paint lift warranty.
+Our strength is knowing that our work is carried out to the best possible standard and to this we offer in 90% of cases our unique five year no quibble anti-corrosion and paint lift warranty.
 Our clients can rest assured, without the need to question the quality and reliability of our work.

 To date, in the many years we have been trading, there have only been two occasions where items have come back with corrosion issues and these were promptly dealt with.

-To sum up, quality powder coating is a science and an art form that will out last other alternatives.
+To sum up, quality powder coating is a science and an art form that will outlast other alternatives.
 There is an extremely wide choice of colours, textures, and clear coats to suit just about any needs of our modern life.

 Did you know that powder coating is widely accepted as one of the greenest coatings around?
 No VOCs or harmful chemicals pumped into the air we all breath during the making or application.

-The science.
+Science.
 Further reading can be found by following this link

 Hope you have found this short guide useful and should you have any questions please feel free to email or call us.